gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 # Import-AipServiceTpd

 ## SYNOPSIS
-Imports a TPD from AIP Service for Information Protection service.
+Imports a TPD from AD RMS for Azure Information Protection.

 ## SYNTAX